S&S – Sansei Technologies

-S&S – Sansei Technologies (formerly S&S Sports, S&S Power, and S&S Worldwide) is an American company known for its pneumatically powered amusement rides and roller coaster designing.
+S&S Worldwide (formerly S&S Sports Power, S&S Original Amusements, S&S Power, and S&S – Sansei Technologies) is an American company known for its pneumatically powered amusement rides and roller coaster designing.

 History

 Establishment

-Stan Checketts with his wife Sandy (Stan & Sandy) founded S&S Sports, Inc in 1994 in Logan, Utah.
-S&S Sports manufactured bungee jumping and trampoline equipment.
-Later that year, S&S began manufacturing air-powered amusement rides, which became the main stay of the company.
+Stan Checketts with his wife Sandy (Stan & Sandy) founded S&S Sports Power, Inc in 1994 in Logan, Utah.
+This was a side project from their main business, Sports Tower, Inc., which had been founded in the late 1980s.
+Sports Tower had manufactured bungee jumping and trampoline equipment.
+S&S Sports Power was founded to manufacture air-powered drop towers, which became the main stay of the company.
 S&S Sports was sold in 1996.

 In 2002, S&S began looking for opportunities to expand their business, citing acquisitions as the best method to do so.
 Following the bankruptcy filing of wooden roller coaster manufacturer Custom Coasters International (CCI), S&S hired founder Denise Dinn-Larrick and several other former CCI employees to start a new wooden coaster division for the company.
 The division was shut down two years later after manufacturing only four wooden coasters.

 In October 2002, S&S founded S&S Arrow, a limited liability company which purchased the assets of the bankrupt Arrow Dynamics.

 In 2006, S&S Power opened Celebration Centre, a Family Entertainment Center featuring a number of S&S rides and prototypes.
 The facility was later sold and is currently no longer operating.

-Company Ownership
+Company ownership

 On August 25, 2006, S&S Power, Inc. announced that Stan Checketts and Gene Mulvihill, both original founding partners of S&S, had formed a group to purchase a controlling interest of S&S. The negotiations took several months.
-CEO Checketts was to direct the company based on the same principles upon which it was founded; "...to provide the amusement industry with thrilling, high-quality rides the entire family can enjoy."
-Checketts also announced that the business operations of S&S would remain under the direction of Rich Allen, who would continue in his role as Chief Operating Officer.
+CEO Checketts was to direct the company based on the same principles upon which it was founded: "...to provide the amusement industry with thrilling, high-quality rides the entire family can enjoy."
+Checketts also announced that the business operations of S&S would remain under the direction of Rich Allen, who would continue in his role as chief operating officer.

 In February 2009, Larsen MacColl Partners acquired a significant equity interest in S&S, including all shares previously owned by Checketts.
 The Koffman family and affiliated shareholders were to maintain their ownership interest.
 Checketts ended his consulting relationship with the company in order to pursue business interests with Soaring Eagle Zipline Inc., of Logan Utah.
 More than a decade later, Stan Checketts, aged 80, died on January 2, 2022, at his home in Providence, Utah.

 In November 2012, S&S Worldwide Inc., entered into a binding agreement with Sansei Technologies Co., Ltd., of Osaka, Japan, whereby Sansei acquired 77.3% interest in S&S. Signage at the 2012 and 2013 IAAPA Attractions Expos promoted the new company as S&S – Sansei Technologies, with Sansei becoming its sole owner by late 2014.
 On March 30, 2018, it was announced that Sansei Technologies had also acquired amusement ride manufacturer Vekoma.